akinsam23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12- Created the 12-directory_permissions file that creates a directory called my_dir with permissons 751 in the working directory

 13- Created a cript that changes the group owner to school for the file hello

+14- Created a script that moves all the files beginning with an uppercase letter to the directory using the code 'mv [[:upper:]]* /tmp/u'